 In Arkansas, you must file your lawsuit during the three-year period established by the statute of limitations to hold someone responsible for an injury.
 That means you have three years from the date of the accident to initiate the lawsuit in court.
 If the statutory period expires before you file, you will likely lose your right to seek compensation for your losses through the court.

-At the Powell & Rose Law Firm, PLLC, our Farmington brain injury attorneys are ready to fight for the justice you deserve.
+At the Law Offices of David L Powell, our Farmington brain injury attorneys are ready to fight for the justice you deserve.
 We believe in helping accident victims stand up to negligent parties and hold them accountable for the harm they cause.

 We serve clients in our offices in these cities:

-If someone’s negligence caused your brain injury in an accident, do not hesitate to call the Powell & Rose Law Firm, PLLC at 479-222-6773 for your free case evaluation.
+If someone’s negligence caused your brain injury in an accident, do not hesitate to call the Law Offices of David L Powell at 479-222-6773 for your free case evaluation.